shadsplan/linux/notes/lpi/14_File_Systems.md

 ### I-node and data block pointers in ext2

-- Like most UNIX file systems, the ext2 file system doesn’t store the data blocks of a file contiguously or even in sequential order (though it does attempt to store them close to one another).
+- Like most UNIX file systems, the ext2 file system doesn't store the data blocks of a file contiguously or even in sequential order (though it does attempt to store them close to one another).
 To locate the file data blocks, the kernel maintains a set of pointers in the i-node.
 - Under ext2, each i-node contains 15 pointers.
     - The first 12 of these pointers (numbered 0 to 11 in Figure 14-2) point to the location in the file system of the first 12 blocks of the file.
     - The next pointer is a pointer to a block of pointers that give the locations of the thirteenth and subsequent data blocks of the file.
 The number of pointers in this block depends on the block size of the file system.
 Each pointer requires 4 bytes, so there may be from 256 pointers (for a 1024-byte block size) to 1024 pointers (for a 4096-byte block size).
 This allows for quite large files.